esi-neuroscience/esi-ntials/README.md

 The repository is organized (roughly) by tech stack:

 - [Shell](./shell/): Helpers for working with the Unix shell
-  - [use a settings file](./shell/load_params.sh) collect often used variables and functions in a dedicated file
+  - [use a setup file](./shell/load_params.sh) collect often used variables and functions in a dedicated file
   - [colored messages/log levels](./shell/log_msg.sh) enable color-coded debug/info/warn/error messages in shell scripts
   - [user queries](./shell/queries_run.sh) use interactive prompts in scripts
   - [string handling](./shell/pass_vars.sh) use arrays to safely process and parse strings